 Cutthroat Trout In Beaver Runs

 You will still catch small cutthroats with the minnow pattern.
-In many places in Alaska the trout have equalled out within their habitat.
+In many places in Southeast Alaska, the trout have equaled out within their habitat.
 They have slowly filled the habitat with all that will fit so big could be a relative reference.
-When habitat is maxed out the trout tend are similar in size.
+Habitat is vital for Southeast Alaska cutthroat trout, for a healthy population.
 Again it is all relative.
-After catching a bunch of 12 inch cutthroat trout a 14 or 16 inch cutthroat seems like a giant.
+After catching a bunch of 12-inch cutthroat trout a 14 or 16-inch cutthroat seems like a giant.
 One thing for sure though, they are all fun.

-NOTE: If you are interested in information on putting together a trip of a lifetime to Alaska feel free to contact me and I can help. [email protected]
+NOTE: If you are interested in information on putting together a trip of a lifetime to Alaska feel free to contact me email@example.com